Software Design and Programming

 - Credit value: 15 credits at Level 7

-- Module convenor and tutor: Roman Kontchakov
+- Convenor: Dr Roman Kontchakov

 Module description

-- The object model and how it is realised in various object-oriented languages (e.g. Kotlin, JavaScript, C#, Java, Scala, Swift)
+- The object model and how it is realised in object-oriented languages (e.g. Kotlin, JavaScript, C#, Java, Scala, Swift)

 - Further development of the ideas of inheritance, polymorphism and abstraction